keymaker-arch/keymaker-arch.github.io/kernelpwn/kernelmechanisms/misc.md

 sizeof(struct msg_msg) + MSGLEN
 ```

-then write a `struct msg_msg` to it followed by the user data `mtext[]`.
+then write a `struct msg_msg` to it, followed by the user data `mtext[]`.
 The user data is fully user controllable, allowing us to write arbitrary data to the heap chunk.

 ​	The struct `msg_msg` is defined in *include/linux/msg.h* as